-If you wish to create a new virtual machine, press Ctrl+N and then enter the name as per your wish.
+If you wish to create a new virtual machine, press Ctrl+N and enter the name you desire.

 The next step is to select the memory that you wish the device to possess.
 Based on this, VirtualBox recommends a value according to the architecture and operating system.